Seahawks TE Colby Parkinson to miss significant time with a broken foot

 Seattle signed veteran free-agent Gerald Everett away from the Rams to be their No. 1 tight end while installing a new offense they’re borrowing from the Rams.
 Fan favorite Will Dissly has looked healthy and productive in camp so far too, but the expectation now is the Seahawks might have to bring in another tight end for depth.

-The Seahawks also have tight ends Tyler Mabry, a 2020 undrafted free agent out of Maryland, along with 2021 undrafted free agents Cam Sutton (Fresno State) and Dominick Wood-Anderson (Tennessee).
+The team has another injury at tight end: Tyler Mabry, a 2020 undrafted free agent out of Maryland, has been sidelined with a sprained foot.

+The only other tight ends on the roster are 2021 undrafted free agents Cam Sutton (Fresno State) and Dominick Wood-Anderson (Tennessee).

 Status quo, still, for Adams and Brown